A Study About Solar Lights in the Philippines

 Solar Light in the Philippines

 Around 16 million people, including 6000 schools, are said to be off the grid with regards to the electricity supply.
-Such huge numbers emphasize the potential of utilizing solar light in the Philippines.
+Such huge numbers emphasize the potential of utilizing solar lights in the Philippines.
 For residents in off grid areas, investments in solar panels, batteries, and other equipment needed for alternative energy are being done.

 Liter of Light is a project founded by Filipino architect and entrepreneur Illac Diaz which aims to provide affordable and sustainable solar light to people in the Philippines who have limited to no access to electricity.
 Initially, their ingenious solution was to use a simple plastic bottle filled with chloride water to be placed within a hole made on the metal roof, which would eventually diffuse the sunlight all over a windowless house.
 However, since such a method would not be helpful during the night, Liter of Light stepped up their game.